aws-samples/amazon-eks-autonomous-driving-data-service/README.md

 ### Run Kafka data service

-The `a2d2-data-service` uses Kafka and is deployed using an [Helm Chart](https://helm.sh/docs/topics/charts/). it runs as a `kubernetes deployment` in EKS.
-To start the `a2d2-data-service`, execute the following command in the *working directory*:
+The `a2d2-data-service` uses Kafka and is deployed using an [Helm Chart](https://helm.sh/docs/topics/charts/).
+To deploy the `a2d2-data-service`, execute the following command in the *working directory*:

 		helm install --debug a2d2-data-service ./a2d2/charts/a2d2-data-service/